Serena, Venus Williams to play each other in Top Seed Open

 Seventh-seeded Sloane Stephens, the 2017 U.S. Open champ, lost to Canadian qualifier Leylah Fernandez, 6-3, 6-3.

-In other matches, CiCi Bellis beat fellow American Francesca di Lorenzo, a last-minute replacement for fourth-seeded American Amanda Anisimova, 6-1, 6-2.
+In other matches, Catherine Bellis beat fellow American Francesca di Lorenzo, a last-minute replacement for fourth-seeded Russian Amanda Anisimova, 6-1, 6-2.
 Anisimova withdrew Tuesday morning with an injured right shoulder.

 Fifth-seeded Yulia Putintseva of Kazakhstan cruised past Australian Ajla Tomljanovic, 6-0, 6-4.
 Switzerland’s Jill Teichmann ousted Russian qualifier Anna Kalinskaya, 6-2, 7-5.
 And Anna Blinkova of Russia topped American Kristie Ahn 6-2, 4-6, 3-1 (retired).